-PDF Field Name

-PFT Field Name Description

-Line Feed (Continuous LINE_FEED=

-Forms) This field is migrated for the following cases: Case 1 The data is defined in the Line Feed field for the Continuous Forms.
-Any of the data in the Line Feed Line field is not defined for the Manual Feed and Automatic Feed.
+PDF Field Name PFT Field Name Description Line Feed (Continuous Forms) LINE_FEED= This field is migrated for the following cases: • Case 1 - The data is defined in the Line Feed field for the Continuous Forms. - Any of the data in the Line Feed Line field is not defined for the Manual Feed and Automatic Feed.
 Case 2 The data is defined in the Line Feed field for the Continuous Forms.
 The same data is defined in the Line Feed field for the Manual Feed.
 Any data is not defined in the Line Feed field for the Automatic Feed.
 Case 3 The data is defined in the Line Feed field for the Continuous Forms.
 The same data is defined in the Line Feed field for the Automatic Feed.
 Any data is not defined in the Line Feed field for the Manual Feed.
 Case 4 The data is defined in the Line Feed field for the Continuous Forms.
 The same data is defined in the Line Feed field for the Automatic Feed and Manual Feed.

-Manual Feed

-Table 33.
+Table 32.
 Migration from the Printer Function Table to the Printer Definition File (continued)

-PDF Field Name PFT Field Name Description Carrier Return (Manual CARRIAGE_RETURN= Feed) This field is migrated for the following cases: Case 1 The data is defined in the Line Feed field for the Manual Feed.
+PDF Field Name PFT Field Name Description Carrier Return (Manual CARRIAGE_RETURN= Carrier Return (Manual Feed) This field is migrated for the following cases: Case 1 The data is defined in the Line Feed field for the Manual Feed.
 Any of the data in the Line Feed Line field is not defined for the Continuous Forms and Automatic Feed.
 Case 2 The data is defined in the Line Feed field for the Manual Feed.
 The same data is defined in the Line Feed field for the Continuous Forms.
 Any data is not defined in the Line Feed field for the Automatic Feed.
 Case 3 The data is defined in the Line Feed field for the Manual Feed.
 Any data is not defined in the Line Feed field for the Automatic Feed.
 Any data is not defined in the Line Feed field for the Continuous Forms.
 Case 4 The data is defined in the Line Feed field for the Manual Feed.
-Line Feed (Manual Feed) - The same data is defined in the Line Feed field for the Automatic Feed and Continuous Forms.
-LINE_FEED= This field is migrated for the following cases: • Case 1 The data is defined in the Line Feed field for the Manual Feed.
+Line Feed (Manual Feed) The same data is defined in the Line Feed field for the Automatic Feed and Continuous Forms.
+LINE_FEED= This field is migrated for the following cases: Case 1 The data is defined in the Line Feed field for the Manual Feed.
 Any of the data in the Line Feed Line field is not defined for the Continuous Forms and Automatic Feed.
 Case 2 The data is defined in the Line Feed field for the Manual Feed.
 The same data is defined in the Line Feed field for the Continuous Forms.
 Any data is not defined in the Line Feed field for the Automatic Feed.
 Case 3 The data is defined in the Line Feed field for the Manual Feed.
-The same data is defined in the Line Feed field for the Automatic Feed.
+Any data is not defined in the Line Feed field for the Automatic Feed.
 Any data is not defined in the Line Feed field for the Continuous Forms.
 Case 4 The data is defined in the Line Feed field for the Manual Feed.
+The same data is defined in the Line Feed field for the Manual Feed.
+The same data is defined in the Line Feed field for the Manual Feed.
 The same data is defined in the Line Feed field for the Automatic Feed and Continuous Forms.

-Table 33.
+Table 32.
 Migration from the Printer Function Table to the Printer Definition File (continued)